hxjwb/sparkrtc/README.md

+# ACE

+this branch is by default enabling x264.

+1. Modified x264: https://github.com/hxjwb/x264.
+Get the lib and specify 'libx264.a' location in video_codec/BUILD.gn.

+2. Turn on actions

+In both x264 and webrtc, search for "#define ACTION" macros to turn on ACE actions.
+It should be in 'sparkrtc/rtc_base/logging.h' for ACE-N(pacer) and 'x264/encoder/encoder.c' for ACE-C(Codec).

 # Libx264 branch

 <!-- This branch is created because we got some issues about libx264 involvement in main branch.
 Now it is included, but not used as a default.
 It also should be built from another source and versions are lack of control.